 In one day we spread a positive and inclusive anti-bullying message and use drama techniques to help prevent bullying - while unifying the children through the activity itself.

 Our workshops are facilitated by professional actors who are also experienced in working in primary schools.
 Our professionals know how to quickly build trust among the group and adapt to their specific needs.

-These sessions run between 35 and 60 minutes for EYFS and KS1, and KS2.
+These sessions between 40 and 50 minutes for EYFS and KS1, and between 45 and 70 minutes for KS2.
 Our recommended schedule for a full day includes 5 sessions of 50 minutes each.

 The children use drama-based games and facilitated storytelling exercises to: